andysnell/pinch/README.md

 in the Docker image as the "php-development.ini" is copied to the PHP INI directory as "settings.ini".
 Production builds should copy the "php-production.ini" file instead, which does not include the XDebug extension (enabling the JIT instead).

+## Notes

+- Events can be defined at the component level; Event listeners must be defined at the framework or application level.